0glabs/0g-doc/docs/build-with-0g/storage-sdk.md

 ## Overview

 The 0g-ts-sdk is a JavaScript SDK for 0g-storage, a decentralized storage platform.
-This guide will walk you through the installation, setup, and usage of the SDK, including examples of key functionalities.
+This guide will walk you through the installation, setup, and usage of the 0G Storage SDK, including examples of key functionalities.

 ## Installation